martbetz/martbetz.github.io/_posts/2023-08-29-premature-aging.md

 tags: X-T10, Fujifilm, repair
 ---

-Notice the use of air quotes, here: the fact that my camera is 'getting up in years' is something I struggle to accept; I've had my X-T10 since 2015, and now the corollary of 'old age' has inevitability crept in.
+Notice the use of air quotes, here: the fact that my camera is 'getting up in years' is something I struggle to accept; I've had my X-T10 since 2015, and so the inevitable corollary of 'old age' has finally crept in.

 Everything I buy these days is cursed with  premature aging...